top of page

 Earned Value Management is a project management technique that integrates three key components:

-EVM measures project performance by comparing planned work and budget to actual progress and spending.
-This approach helps identify deviations early, allowing corrective actions before problems escalate.
+EVM measures project performance by comparing planned work and budget to actual progress and spending, helping to identify deviations early and allowing corrective actions before problems escalate.

 Core EVM Metrics to Monitor

-Understanding key EVM metrics is essential for effective project control:
+Understanding key EVM metrics is essential for effective project control.
+The three foundational data points are:

 Applying EVM Best Practices in Pharmaceutical Projects

 Pharma projects have unique challenges such as regulatory requirements, complex stakeholder involvement, and high uncertainty.
-Here are best practices to make EVM effective in this context:
+Several best practices make EVM effective in this context.

-Break down the project into manageable, measurable components.
-For example, separate manufacturing scale-ups, regulatory submissions, and clinical trial phases into distinct WBS elements.
-This clarity improves scope control and makes earned value calculations more accurate.
+Define a Clear Work Breakdown Structure (WBS).
+Breaking down the project into manageable, measurable components — for example, separating manufacturing scale-ups, regulatory submissions, and clinical trial phases into distinct WBS elements — improves scope control and makes earned value calculations more accurate.
+Without a well-defined WBS, the "E" in EVM loses its meaning, as there is no clear unit of work against which to measure progress.

 Example: Using EVM to Manage a Clinical Trial